carbon-language/carbon-lang/llvm/docs/tutorial/LangImpl05.rst

 to return, we'll just define the loop as always returning 0.0.
 In the future when we have mutable variables, it will get more useful.

-As before, lets talk about the changes that we need to Kaleidoscope to support this.
+As before, let's talk about the changes that we need to Kaleidoscope to support this.

 Lexer Extensions for the 'for' Loop